A Justice-Based Framework for the Analysis of Algorithmic Fairness-Utility Trade-Offs: Credit lending example

-Figures~\ref{fig:pareto-front} and~\ref{fig:utilities} also show the other points on the Pareto front and the corresponding utilities for women and men.
-As we can see, some points on the Pareto front would lead to a negative expected utility for the decision maker (points below the red line in Figure~\ref{fig:pareto-front}).
-Clearly, the bank would not choose such decision rules as they would sooner or later go out of business.
-Among the other points, one could argue that point (5) represents a good trade-off: It achieves a high fairness score with a high expected utility for both men and women while still being profitable for the bank.
-From this point on, one has to sacrifice a lot of the fairness score in order to gain a little in the utility of the decision maker (points (3) and (4)), so one could argue that this gain in the utility of the decision maker is too costly in terms of fairness.
+Figures~\ref{fig:pareto-front-all} (in the Appendix) and~\ref{fig:utilities} also show the other points on the Pareto front and the corresponding utility values for women and men.
+As can be seen, most points on this Pareto front would lead to a negative expected utility for the bank (points below the red line in Figures~\ref{fig:pareto-front-zoom} and ~\ref{fig:pareto-front-all}).
+The bank does, of course, not consider such decision rules as it would sooner or later go out of business.
+Figure \ref{fig:pareto-front-zoom} therefore focuses on the profitable decision rules.
+Among those, the stakeholders may see points 3-5 as good trade-offs: They achieve a high fairness score with a high expected utility for both men and women while still being profitable for the bank.
+From this point on, one has to sacrifice a lot of the fairness score in order to gain a little in the utility of the decision maker (point 2), so the representatives may argue that this gain in the utility of the decision maker is too costly in terms of fairness.

-It is important to note that reasonable people can disagree about the values we specified in this example.
-From the assessment of utility (for the decision maker and decision subjects), to the choice of relevant positions and a pattern of justice, to the choice of a trade-off: These are all value-laden choices.
-The goal of our framework is to make these value-laden choices explicit and to find decision rules that align with these values.